ybisk/robot/README.md

 - $659 USD for Base kit + $259 USD for [Pneumatic Gripper](https://www.rotrics.com/products/pneumatic-kit)

 **Blocks**
-Small blocks can me made by cutting up the remaining Dowel
+Small blocks can me made by cutting up the remaining Dowel or via the 3D printer attachment

 **Overhead Light**
 Recommend some overhead or bar lamp lighting (minimal shadows) to evenly light the surface